panyakapoor1/medical-records-using-blockchain/README.md

 Web Site Development: HTML, CSS, JS
 Distributed Storage: IPFS (InterPlanetary File System)

-Thank you for your interest in EzRecords.
+Thank you for your interest in Block My Records.
 We hope this documentation provides a clear understanding of our project.
 Feel free to explore the repository.